Money and currency

 • 200€

-If it’s a less common currency to customers in our key markets, we use the recognised symbol followed by the currency name.
-If the currency doesn’t have a symbol, just use the name.
+If it’s a less common currency to customers in our key markets, use the recognised symbol followed by the currency name.
+If the currency doesn’t have a symbol, use the name.

 The position of the symbol depends on where it’s placed in the native language: